-Since its appointment, there have been no transactions as Dalriada has not accepted any payments into the Scheme, either by way of contribution or transfers in so there have been no transaction costs.
+Since Dalriada's appointment, there have been no transactions, as no payments have been accepted into the Scheme, either by way of contribution or transfers in.
+There has therefore been no transaction costs.

-Under the terms of its appointment, the fees of Dalriada and its advisers fell as a debt due from the employer.
-However, this company is dissolved.
+Under the terms of its appointment, the fees of Dalriada and its advisers are met from Scheme funds.
+Whilst these charges fall as a debt due from the employer, this company was dissolved in 2014.
 In this situation the terms of appointment set out that fees should be met from Scheme funds.

-Due to the mismanagement of the Scheme by its previous trustee and the subsequent actions taken by Dalriada since appointment, it is inevitable that the Scheme has incurred, and will continue to incur, significantly higher ongoing costs than would be the case for a similarly sized but conventional scheme.
+Due to the mismanagement of the Scheme by its previous trustees and the subsequent actions taken by Dalriada since appointment, it is inevitable that the Scheme has incurred, and will continue to incur, significantly higher ongoing costs than would be the case for a similarly sized but conventional scheme.